Clock icon

 What is hyperkeratosis in dogs?

 Hyperkeratosis in dogs is a condition where the skin cells on the dog’s nose and paw pads grow excessively and fail to shed properly.
-This abnormal process results in an accumulation of keratin, a key skin and hair component, specifically in these areas.
+This results in the accumulation of keratin, which is normally found in skin and hair.

 nasal hyperkeratosis in dogs